 Louise Nevelson biography

-Born on September 23, 1899 in Pereiaslav-Khmelnytskyi, Russia, Louise Nevelson studied Cubist art with Hans Hofmann and later at the Art Students League in New York City.
-Nevelson began to attract attention in the early 1940s, and gained wide fame in the 1950s, when museums began buying her work.
+Born on September 23, 1899, in Kiev, Russia, Louise Nevelson studied Cubist art with Hans Hofmann and later at the Art Students League in New York City.
+Nevelson began to attract attention in the early 1940s, and gained wide fame in the 1950s when museums began buying her work.
 She is now considered one of America's most innovative sculptors.
+Nevelson died in New York City in 1988.

 By 1905, Isaac Berliawsky had settled in Rockland, Maine, and after finding employment, sent for the family.
 They initially struggled financially, but in time Isaac built a successful lumber and real estate business.
 While the Berliawskys enjoyed a beautiful home and comfortable lifestyle, their progressive views (her father advocated for women’s rights and her mother was a freethinker) made them stand out in the small town.
 The scrutiny made the family feel isolated.